zakkak/turnin/README.md

 Pull requests are always welcome.
 Please respect the coding style and stay consistent.
 In your pull request you should describe exactly what it solves and in the case that you use some complex logic/algorithm please describe it as well.
+We would really appreciate if you could provide comments and explain most if not all parts of your code so we can maintain it, understand it and perform (security) audits.
+Since this is a suid-root binary, we need to establish the maximum amount of security possible for a C-written program.

 ### New release